LayerXcom/safety-oracle/README.md

 Let `G` be any graph with `n` vertices, such that `G` is K_{r+1}-free graph that does not contain (r+1)-vertex clique.

-The upper bound of the number of edge is
+The upper bound of the number of edges is

 ![](https://i.gyazo.com/0dca1e7495205a9ddd8277a5bd13e6fa.png).